beginning of content

 If you are sexually active, your doctor will ask you about risk factors for STI and may recommend regular STI testing, even if you don't have any symptoms of an STI.
 You may also want to consider an STI test:

-Early detection of an STI can help prevent you passing it on, and reduces the chance of you developing complications.
+Early detection of an STI can help prevent you from passing it on and reduce the chance of you developing complications.

 How often should I be tested?

-Males who have sex with males should test for gonorrhoea, chlamydia, syphilis and HIV every 12 months.
-You should be tested more often if you have multiple sexual partners, as STIs may show no symptoms.
+Males who have sex with males should test for gonorrhoea, chlamydia, syphilis and HIV at least every 12 months.
+If you have multiple sexual partners or are at a higher risk, get tested every 3 months as STIs may show no symptoms.

-Aboriginal and/or Torres Strait Islander people are at higher risk, and should also be tested every 12 months.
-You should also get tested for hepatitis C if you are HIV positive, or you have ever used injected drugs.
+Aboriginal and/or Torres Strait Islander people are at higher risk and are also recommended to be tested every 12 months, especially if you are sexually active and aged between 15 and 30 years.
+Make sure to get tested for hepatitis C if you are HIV positive, or you have ever used injected drugs.

-If you are pregnant and under 30 years of age, you should get tested for chlamydia (and also gonorrhoea, if you are high risk).
+If you are pregnant and under 30 years of age, you should get tested for chlamydia (and gonorrhoea if you are high risk).

 Even if you aren't in one of the risk groups above, you can still ask your doctor about STI checks at any time.